 Wild Atlantic Salmon are in trouble and their numbers have been falling for years.
 This is due to overfishing, changing weather patterns and the state of the rivers they return to so they can reproduce.
 If you are eating Atlantic Salmon, 99% of the time it will not be wild, it’ll be farmed.
 Atlantic Salmon farms can be found all around Europe and the US and there is a major problem with the sea lice.
 Parasitic sea lice will attach themselves to the farmed salmon, this happens because they are kept in a cage.
 When wild salmon or sea-trout pass by, they also get infected and because they cannot be treated with medications like the farmed salmon, they end up dying.
 Salmon farms have had a hugely negative effect on the populations of wild salmon and sea trout.

 It’s not all doom and gloom though.
 The pacific sockeye salmon caught in Alaska are wild and sustainable.
 The fishery is so well regulated that it’s truly sustainable.
 I would recommend to all you salmon lovers out there to reduce your salmon intake and when you do want to eat some, buy wild Alaskan sockeye salmon and avoid Atlantic salmon at all costs.
+That way you will also get the best omega-3 fatty acids, which we all know are super healthy!

 Everyone knows about tuna and its wildly popular.
 Most of the tuna eaten in the world is canned tuna which is made from skipjack tuna.
 Then there are the yellowfin, bigeye, albacore and bluefin tuna.
 All forms of tuna are quite delicious and very healthy.
-It’s a great source of minerals, protein, vitamin B1, B3, B6, B12, and selenium.
+It’s a great source of minerals, protein, omega-3 fatty acids, vitamin B1, B3, B6, B12, and selenium.

 Tuna can live up to 20 years and a young tuna is about a foot long whereas an adult bluefin can reach up to 15 feet long.
 They are incredible animals and integral to the diet of the world’s population.
 Unfortunately, tuna stocks are not managed as well as they should be and most of them are fully exploited, so there is no room to catch anymore.
 Some are overexploited and on the brink of collapse, as adult tuna are being caught faster than they can reproduce.
 According to the International Seafood Sustainability Foundation, 65% of tuna stocks are at a healthy level of abundance, but 13% are considered overfished.